bgamer50/Maelstrom/README.md

-Version 1.0.0 (Expected September 2023)
+Version 1.0.0

 Maelstrom is a collection of high-performance type erased structures and algorithms designed to run on both the CPU and GPU.
-This will be the first official release of Maelstrom, including the _vector_ container, hash tables, and sparse matrices for both CPU and GPU workflows.
+This is the first official release of Maelstrom, including the _vector_ container, hash tables, and sparse matrices for both CPU and GPU workflows.